vitalykovalgit/Sencilla/docs/repositories/entity-framework.md

 **Dependencies:** `Microsoft.EntityFrameworkCore`, `Microsoft.EntityFrameworkCore.Relational`, `System.Linq.Dynamic.Core`, `Sencilla.Core`

 The EF Core repository is the **primary data access implementation**.
-It wraps a `DbContext` and provides the full Sencilla repository interface hierarchy.
+It uses a `DynamicDbContext` that auto-discovers your entities and provides the full Sencilla repository interface hierarchy — with zero boilerplate.

 ---